r4j4h/matchMedia.js/README.md

 * **Native support**: Chrome [since m10](http://trac.webkit.org/changeset/72552), Firefox [since 6](https://developer.mozilla.org/en/Firefox_6_for_developers), and Safari [since 5.1](https://developer.mozilla.org/en/DOM/window.matchMedia#Browser_compatibility)

 ### How about resizing the browser?
+addListener/removeListener have been enhanced to re-run on the resize event rather than every second via a timer.

+#### For a more modern approach:
 Paul Hayes made [tackled this using CSS transitions and their transitionEnd event](http://www.paulrhayes.com/2011-11/use-css-transitions-to-link-media-queries-and-javascript/)

 His code: https://github.com/fofr/matchMedia.js -- though currently it doesnt support IE6-9, since they dont have transitions, obviously. :)